 Clean Energy Demonstrators come from the local communities they serve.
-Often they have been microfinance members or loan officers in the past.
+Often, they have been members of women's financial inclusion communities or field officers in the past.
 Demonstrating clean energy is a valuable source of income for them.
 Further, they become trusted community clean energy leaders.
-This builds up a long term “human capital” in the community around clean energy.
+This builds up a long-term “human capital” in the community around clean energy.

 The households buy the clean energy products, typically at the market price.
-This is a best practice from the microfinance sector.
+This is a best practice from the financial inclusion sector.

 Give-away programs destroy the local economy because when you give away products, any local supplier or retailer of that product then must go out of business.
 No one will ever pay money for a product that they think should be given to them for free.